Save-All-The-Pets/dog_attributes/README.md

 ## For future study

+There's much more to explore with this data.
+I may take a stab at some of the following, but others are also welcome to join in:

-New York voter registration information is public, so it might be interesting to correlate what kinds of dogs Republicans, Democrats, and Independent voters prefer.
+* New York voter registration information is public, so it might be interesting to correlate what kinds of dogs Republicans, Democrats, and Independent voters prefer.

 Academics have already looked at genetic markers, but it might be interesting to look at genetic markers by location.